List of all PhD students (42) supervised by Prof. Cisca Wijmenga

 Alienke Monsuur, 3 July 2007.
 Unraveling the molecular genetic aspects of intestinal inflammatory disorders, Utrecht University.

-Now a scientific staff member in clinical research and head of the PIEN study at the Center for Infectious Disease Control, National Institute for Public Health and the Environment, Bilthoven, the Netherlands. full text
+Now a scientific staff member in clinical research and head of the PIEN study at the Center for Infectious Disease Control, National Institute for Public Health and the Environment, Bilthoven, the Netherlands.

 Martin Wapenaar, 28 November 2006.
 Genomics of coeliac disease – Molecular signatures of the pathogenesis, Utrecht University.